tgondil/cs390-podcast/README.md

 5. Create a scheduling system to run daily
 6. Add email delivery of podcasts
 7. Build a web interface

 ---

-## 🎓 What You'll Learn

-By completing this project, you'll be able to:

-- ✅ Make HTTP GET and POST requests to APIs
-- ✅ Handle multiple authentication methods
-- ✅ Work with async/await in Node.js
-- ✅ Process both JSON and binary responses
-- ✅ Handle errors in backend code
-- ✅ Secure API keys properly
-- ✅ Read and understand API documentation
-- ✅ Build command-line applications
-- ✅ Work with AI/ML services

-**These are real-world backend skills that employers value!** 🚀

----

-## 💼 Portfolio Value

-This project demonstrates:

-- Backend development skills
-- API integration expertise
-- AI/ML service integration
-- Error handling and security best practices
-- Ability to read documentation and solve problems
-- Building complete, working applications

-Add this to your GitHub and resume! 📝

----